GPlates/new-gplates-website/src/pages/index.md

 title: GPlates
 image: ../img/topo_1200x600.png
 heading: GPlates
-subheading: GPlates offers a novel combination of interactive plate-tectonic reconstructions, geographic information system (GIS) functionality and raster data visualisation.
+subheading: GPlates is an interactive plate-tectonics visualisation program.
+GPlates enables interactive visualisation and manipulation of the plate-tectonic reconstructions of geological and paleo-geographic features through geological time.
 mainpitch:
   title: What is GPlates?
   description: >